laelsirus/GA-B360M-D3H-CLOVER/README.md

     keepsyms=1
 - Additional patches are required for iMessage and Facetime activation
 - Depending on the case and built-in wireless card installed, additional patches of the internal USB port might be required
+- Add a HiDPI patch based on your display resolution

 ## Issues